dcajasn/Riskfolio-Lib/docs/source/index.rst

 * Portfolio optimization with short positions and leveraged portfolios.
 * Portfolio optimization with constraints on number of assets and number of effective assets.
 * Portfolio optimization with constraints based on graph information.
+* Portfolio optimization with inequality constraints on risk contributions for variance.
+* Portfolio optimization with inequality constraints on factor risk contributions for variance.
-* Tools to build efficient frontier for 22 convex risk measures.
+* Tools to build efficient frontier for 24 convex risk measures.
 * Tools to build linear constraints on assets, asset classes and risk factors.
 * Tools to build views on assets and asset classes.
 * Tools to build views on risk factors.